LuisLombaMartinez/typescript-unit-testing-examples/README.md

 In this part of the project, we explore how to develop integration tests using Jest.
 This tests are developed in `src/test/server_app3`.

 This tests cover only favourable use cases of how a user would interact with the different endpoints present in the app.

+#### Custom Matchers

+Inside `src/test/server_app3` there is an example of how we can define our own matchers to test behaviour.